Nthompson096/rpi-qemu-scripts/README.md

         </devices>

 Mind you this will not prohibit you from using rpicon; which is the console shortcut for lite users.
 What I'd also recommend to do is to compare a config if you have one, or just do some google-fu.
-If you'd want, install virt-manager with the distro of your choice (along with qemu). </br>
+If you'd want, install virt-manager with the distro of your choice.

 *You cannot initialize the installer again to edit the xml doucments to add in graphics; this will not work.*

 If you do not edit the XML file and instead installed the rpi system this way; you'll have to stick using `rpicon`.